wyrmworkspublishing/free5e/en-US/Characters_Codex/A_Appendix/01_Conditions/Conditions.md

   (Depending on the extent of the impairment, the Conductor might adjust the penalty from –1 to –5.)
 - Passive scores that rely on the affected sense are reduced by 5.

+### Imperceptible

+This condition always relates to a specific sense, which may be a specific form of [Parasense](#Exploration_Environment_parasense).
+Some common types of imperceptibility are:

+- _Imperceptible (sight)_, also called _invisible_
+- _Imperceptible (hearing)_, also called _inaudible_
+- _Imperceptible (smell)_, also called _odorless_

+When a something is _Imperceptible_ to a Parasense, it must always relate to a specific secondary sense.
+For example, a creature could have the condition _Imperceptible (parasense: electrical fields)_ and hide from a sharks' electric sense, or _Imperceptible (parasense: auditory echolocation)_ and thereby hide from a bat's echolocation.

+A creature can benefit from one or several forms of the _Imperceptible_ condition at the same time.
+The following rules are valid for each individual case:

+- An imperceptible creature is impossible to pinpoint by the sense in question without the aid of magic or a special sense.
+For the purpose of hiding, the creature is [heavily obscured](#Exploration_Environment_senses_and_awareness).
+  The creature’s location can be detected by things detectable by other senses, e.g. noises an invisible creature makes or any tracks it leaves.
+- Attack rolls against the creature have disadvantage, and the creature’s attack rolls have advantage.
+- A creature cannot benefit from this condition if it is perceived by any accurate sense.
+  So for example, a bat using echolocation could ignore the _Imperceptible (sight)_ condition of another creature.

-### Incapacitated {#Conditions_incapacitated}
+### <a id="Conditions_incapacitated"></a>Incapacitated

 - An incapacitated creature can’t take actions or reactions.

-### Invisible

-- An invisible creature cannot be seen without the aid of magic or a precise sense other than sight.
-  Creatures that rely on sight as their only precise sense can therefore not pinpoint its position.
-- For the purpose of hiding, the creature is [heavily obscured](#Exploration_Environment_senses_and_awareness) to such creatures.
-  Its location can still be detected through noise, tracks, or other cues.
-- Attack rolls against a creature you cannot pinpoint have disadvantage, and a creature’s attack rolls against a target that cannot pinpoint it have advantage.

 ### Nullified